What is the deadline?

 - You are a veteran of the U.S. Armed Forces

 What if I do not meet any of the definitions above AND my parents do not support me?

-You are not automatically considered independent for financial aid purposes simply because your parents refuse to give you support for your college education or stop claiming you as a tax exemption.
-Unwillingness, inability, or reluctance of parents to help pay for your educational costs, or demonstrating self-sufficiency and living out of your parent's home cannot qualify you as an independent for the purposes of Financial Aid if you do not meet the other definitions provided.
+Unfortunately, by Federal standards, you are not automatically considered independent for financial aid purposes when parents refuse to give support for college education or stop claiming you as a tax exemption.
+Unwillingness, inability, or reluctance of parents to help pay for educational costs, or demonstrating self-sufficiency and living out of your parent's home cannot qualify you as an independent for the purposes of Financial Aid if you do not meet the other definitions provided.